awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-storagevirtualmachine.md

 ### Ref<a name="aws-resource-fsx-storagevirtualmachine-return-values-ref"></a>

+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the resource ID, such as `svm-01234567890123456`\.
+For example:

+`{"Ref": "svm_logical_id"}` returns

+`svm-01234567890123456`

+For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt<a name="aws-resource-fsx-storagevirtualmachine-return-values-fn--getatt"></a>

 The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.